Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 ## Extras

+The following topics are technically outside of the scope of AZ-900, but you can't be sure they won't use some additional services in as distractors, or they could throw in some wild-card questions.
+It's also useful to have additional context, and never bad to expand your knowledge.

 ### Summary of Support Plans

 The following table summarises the key features, and more importantly the differences, between the different Azure support plans offered: